 Our ability to generate product revenues sufficient to achieve profitability will depend heavily on the successful commercialization of QINLOCK and the development and eventual commercialization of one or more of our drug candidates.
-Our net loss was \$131.7 million for the six months ended June 30, 2021 and \$266.5 million for the year ended December 31, 2020.
-As of June 30, 2021, we had an accumulated deficit of \$886.2 million.
+Our net loss was \$211.6 million for the nine months ended September 30, 2021 and \$266.5 million for the year ended December 31, 2020.
+As of September 30, 2021, we had an accumulated deficit of \$966.0 million.
 We expect to continue to incur significant expenses and operating losses for the foreseeable future.
 We expect that our expenses and capital requirements will increase in connection with our ongoing activities, particularly as we:

-- continue to commercialize QINLOCK in the U.S., and continue to build our global commercial capability as we actively prepare to bring QINLOCK to eligible patients around the world, including in Europe, if approved; - · continue with our ongoing pivotal Phase 3 study of QINLOCK in second-line GIST and potentially other areas of GIST treatment; - continue with our ongoing and planned clinical programs for vimseltinib as a potential single agent therapy for the treatment of TGCT, rebastinib as a combination therapy in solid tumor cancers, and DCC-3116, our ULK kinase inhibitor, for the potential treatment of RAS or RAF mutant cancers; - · continue research and development and drug discovery activities and initiate additional clinical trials; - · seek marketing approval for our drug or any of our drug candidates that successfully complete clinical development; - develop and scale up our capabilities to support our ongoing preclinical activities and clinical trials for our drug candidates and commercialization of any of our drug candidates for which we obtain marketing approval; - · maintain, expand, protect, and enforce our intellectual property portfolio; and - expand our operational, financial, and management systems and increase personnel, including to support our clinical development and commercialization efforts and our operations as a public company, including international operations in Europe and other potential geographies.
+- continue to commercialize QINLOCK in the U.S., and continue to build our global commercial capability as we actively prepare to bring QINLOCK to eligible patients around the world, including in Europe, if approved; - · continue with our ongoing pivotal Phase 3 study of QINLOCK in second-line GIST and potentially other areas of GIST treatment; - continue with our ongoing and planned clinical programs for vimseltinib as a potential single agent therapy for the treatment of TGCT, rebastinib as a combination therapy in PROC, and DCC-3116, our ULK kinase inhibitor, for the potential treatment of RAS or RAF mutant cancers; - continue research and development and drug discovery activities and initiate additional clinical trials; - · seek marketing approval for our drug or any of our drug candidates that successfully complete clinical development; - develop and scale up our capabilities to support our ongoing preclinical activities and clinical trials for our drug candidates and commercialization of any of our drug candidates for which we obtain marketing approval; - · make payments, if any, pursuant to any license or collaboration agreement we may enter into, including those associated with the Sprint Agreement; - · maintain, expand, protect, and enforce our intellectual property portfolio; and - expand our operational, financial, and management systems and increase personnel, including to support our clinical development and commercialization efforts and our operations as a public company, including international operations in Europe and other potential geographies.

-As we continue to seek regulatory approval for our drug and drug candidates, including QINLOCK for the treatment of second-line GIST patients, we expect to incur significant expenses related to our ongoing clinical development efforts and activities related to maintaining and expanding our internal commercialization capability to support product sales, marketing, and distribution except to the extent we enter into a commercialization partnership that covers such expenses.
+As we continue to seek regulatory approval for our drug and drug candidates, we expect to incur significant expenses related to our ongoing clinical development efforts and activities related to maintaining and expanding our internal commercialization capability to support product sales, marketing, and distribution except to the extent we enter into a commercialization partnership that covers such expenses.
 Further, we expect to continue to incur costs associated with operating as a public company.